prometheus-community/ipmi_exporter/README.md

 [multi-target]: https://prometheus.io/docs/guides/multi-target-exporter/

-The exporter relies on tools from the [FreeIPMI][freeipmi] suite for the actual IPMI implementation.
+By default, the exporter relies on tools from the [FreeIPMI][freeipmi] suite for the actual IPMI implementation.

 [freeipmi]: https://www.gnu.org/software/freeipmi/ "FreeIPMI homepage"

+There is, however, experimental support for using the Go-native [go-ipmi library](https://github.com/bougou/go-ipmi/) instead of FreeIPMI.
+Feedback to help mature this support would be greatly appreciated.
+Please read the [native IPMI documentation](docs/native.md) if you are interested.

 ## Installation